 SHAKESPEARE'S CLOWN characters are the worst.
 The jokes are dead, their wit’s obscure, and no one puts them in pumpkin pants anymore.
-Case in point. . . just try to get laughs in the Clown’s grocery list speech in Winter’s Tale.
+Or worse, they do.
+Case in point. . .
+I dare you to go get laughs in the Clown’s grocery list speech in The Winter’s Tale.
 You know, the hilarious one where he's going over what he needs for the big sheep shearing feast?
-Serious-ly, you don't remember this?
+You don't remember this?
 That's crazy.
 That speech kills every time.* Every.
 Damn.
 Time.
-Anyway, good luck to you with that, my friend.
-Good luck.

-So, obviously none of the above is true.
+So, obviously the above isn't the whole story.
 The truth is that Shakespeare’s clowns have always been and will always be some of the most sublimely bizarre, moving, and expansive characters in the western canon.

 Beginning Clowns uses Shakespeare's Clowns as its backdrop and is essentially identical to the Shakespeare's Clowns class that I teach in NYU's Graduate Acting Program.
 Despite having clowns in the title, however, it's very much a class about failure.